lpsandaruwan/lpsandaruwan.github.io/source/_posts/2017-02-23-SurgeonTux.markdown

 ---
 author: Lahiru Pathirage
-layout: post
-title:  "Surgeon Tux"
+category: project
 comments: true
 date:   2017-02-23
+image: /images/portfolio/surgeon-tux.png
 keywords: Surgeon Tux, Jekyll, theme, template, terminal
-category: project
+layout: post
+summary: A fast jekyll theme designed for people who work with terminal.
 tags:
-- jekyll, theme, monospace, dark
+- jekyll, template, monospace, dark
+title:  "Surgeon Tux"
 ---

-Surgeon Tux is a free Jekyll template I built for people those who love to deal with terminal.
+Surgeon Tux is a GPL(v3) licensed free Jekyll template meant for terminal lovers.
-I tried my best to give it the look of a terminal.
+I tried my best to give it the appearance of a terminal.
 Please Enjoy.

+#####Where can I find the source code?
+Surgeon Tux code is hosted in a github repository, you can obtain it from [https://github.com/lpsandaruwan/surgeon-tux](https://github.com/lpsandaruwan/surgeon-tux){:target="_blank"}

 #####How to use it?